diku-kmc/kleenexlang/README.md

 Due to dependencies not on Hackage, it is easiest to build in a sandbox.
 After cloning, cd into project directory and run `cabal sandbox init && cabal sandbox add-source regexps-syntax`.
 Then pull in dependencies by `cabal install --dependencies-only`.

+Note: You may need to write `cabal v1-sandbox` instead of `cabal sandbox`.

 To build, run `cabal configure && cabal build`.
 This will place a binary in `dist/build/kexc/kexc`.

 ## Use ##